 Faculty & Staff

-Janet Green - Assistant Professor of Art, Masters of Arts (Multimedia), California State University, East Bay (2002), Master of Arts (Communications), Monash University, Australia (1997) and Bachelor of Arts (Graphic Design), Swinburne Institute of Technology, Australia (1982).
+Janet Green - Associate Professor of Art, Masters of Arts (Multimedia), California State University, East Bay (2002), Master of Arts (Communications), Monash University, Australia (1997) and Bachelor of Arts (Graphic Design), Swinburne Institute of Technology, Australia (1982).
 She is currently working on wirelessly connected, interactive, handheld museum guide prototypes for institutions that have included Chabot Space & Science, The Exploratorium and Moss Landing Marine Labs.

-Phillip Hofstetter - Associate Professor of Art, with a Master of Art, Multimedia from California State University, Hayward (1997).
+Phillip Hofstetter - Professor of Art, with a Master of Art, Multimedia from California State University, Hayward (1997).
 Professor Hofstetter is Chair of CSUEB Art Department.
 His career in the arts includes works in the theater, documentary television, and major stints at Bay Area art museums.
 He produced the definitive multimedia website on the ancient Maya.
 Currently he is internationally exhibiting his large scale photographic work of Greek and Maya ruins.

 John MacWillie - Lecturer.
 John MacWillie has nearly twenty-five years of experience in the business of high-technology as a Chief Technology Officer, a Vice President of Worldwide Marketing, Vice President of Business Development.
 He is currently a Managing Director for the Berkeley Group which provides strategy and corporate development consulting to high-technology companies.
 He has his BA from the University of California, Berkeley and did his graduate studies at New York University.